ryan-a-baker/educates-tbs/workshop/content/exercises/01-frameworks.md

-You want your developers to create resilient applications that are easy to operate and can scale to meet demand.
-We're going to start our story with Cody.
-He's not a deep expert on container infrastructure, but he's an absolute star in writing business applications using popular languages and frameworks.
+We're going to start our story with Cody. but he's an absolute star in writing business applications using popular languages and frameworks, but he's not a deep expert on container infrastructure.

 ![Cody Languages](images/cody-languages.png)